History of the Dallas Cowboys: 2011

 After going 5–3 as interim head coach during the last eight games of the previous season, Jason Garrett took the head coaching position full-time.
 With Tony Romo back in action, the Cowboys took on the New York Jets for a Sunday Night game commemorating the 10-year anniversary of the September 11, 2001 terrorist attacks.
 An early lead soon led to a 24–24 tie, but Romo threw an interception in the 4th quarter that allowed the Jets to get into the red zone and score a field goal, resulting in the Cowboys losing 27–24.
 The next week, the Cowboys defeated the San Francisco 49ers 27–24 in overtime after Romo made a valiant overtime comeback effort despite playing through a painful rib injury.
 Despite this and a punctured lung, Romo started in Week 3 as the Cowboys hosted the Washington Redskins on Monday Night Football.
 They won 18–16 in a game with six field goals from rookie kicker Dan Bailey.
 Dallas's offense struggled the entire night with Romo handicapped by pain, multiple dropped passes, and several botched snaps from rookie center Kevin Kowalski.

-The Cowboys went 1–3 in the month of October including a Week 7 34–7 loss by the division rival Philadelphia Eagles.
+The Cowboys went 1–3 in the month of October including a Week 8 34–7 loss by the division rival Philadelphia Eagles.
 They turned things around by going undefeated in November.
 That run included a Week 10 44–7 blowout over the Buffalo Bills.
 Week 11 was a 27–24 overtime victory over the Redskins.
 They entered December with a 7–4 record vying for first place of their division with the New York Giants, whom the Cowboys were yet to play.
 After losing 19–13 in overtime against the Arizona Cardinals in Week 13, they headed to a Sunday Night primetime home game against the Giants.
 Despite leading 34–22 with less than 6 minutes to play, the Cowboys lost 37–34 after a game-tying field goal by Dan Bailey was blocked by Jason Pierre-Paul.
 They rebounded by the next week by defeating the Tampa Bay Buccaneers 31–15.
 Week 16 brought a second loss to the Eagles.
 Despite entering Week 17 with an 8–7 record, the Cowboys were in a position to win the division.
 However, so was their final regular season opponent the Giants.
-However, the Cowboys lost 31–14 to finish the season 8–8 and miss the playoffs for the second straight season while the Giants went on to win Super Bowl XLVI.
+However, the Cowboys lost 31–14 to finish the season 8–8 and miss the playoffs for the second straight season while the Giants went on to win Super Bowl XLVI against the New England Patriots.